• ROENFR

 d) have not engaged in political police activities.

-(2) In order to be validated as members of the CES Plenary, the organizations that appointed/designated them are obliged to submit to the secretariat of the Economic and Social Council, for each nominated person, the file, accompanied by a list, with the following documents:
+(2) In order to be validated as members of the CES Plenary, the organizations that nominated/designated them are obliged to submit to the secretariat of the Economic and Social Council, for each nominated person, the file, accompanied by a list, with the following documents:

-b) copy of the court decision certifying the status of representative trade union and employer confederation at the national level, according to the provisions of Article 12 of Law no. 248/2013, republished, with subsequent amendments and completions;
+b) a copy of the court decision certifying the status of representative trade union and employer confederation at the national level, according to the provisions of Article 12 of Law no. 248/2013, republished, with subsequent amendments and completions;

-c) copy, certified by the president of the respective confederation, of the protocol concluded between the employer and trade union confederations regarding the distribution of the number of seats in the Plenary, as well as in the specialized committees, according to the provisions of Article 11 paragraphs (3), (3^1) and (4) of Law no. 248/2013, republished, with subsequent amendments and completions;
+c) a copy, certified by the president of the respective confederation, of the protocol concluded between the employer and trade union confederations regarding the distribution of the number of seats in the Plenary, as well as in the specialized committees, according to the provisions of Article 11 paragraphs (3), (3^1) and (4) of Law no. 248/2013, republished, with subsequent amendments and completions;

-e) copy of the court decision establishing the association or foundation, according to the provisions of Emergency Ordinance no. 26/2000, with subsequent amendments and completions, or the special laws of establishment and an excerpt from the special register of associations and foundations;
+e) a copy of the court decision establishing the association or foundation, according to the provisions of Emergency Ordinance no. 26/2000, with subsequent amendments and completions, or the special laws of establishment and an excerpt from the special register of associations and foundations;

-f) copy of the identity card;
+f) a copy of the identity card;

-g) curriculum vitae;
+g) a curriculum vitae;

-h) criminal record certificate;
+h) a criminal record certificate;

 (3) Validated members of the Economic and Social Council Plenary in the situation provided in paragraph (2) letter j), are obliged to submit the certificate from C.N.S.A.S. upon obtaining it.

 Art.
-38 – (1) Protocols, signed by the presidents of the employer and trade union confederations, regarding the distribution of the number of seats corresponding to each party and the files of the persons nominated by them, as well as the decision of the prime minister for the persons nominated from civil society together with their files, will be submitted to the Economic and Social Council at least 30 days before the expiration of the term provided in Article 15 of Law no. 248/2013, at the written request of the Secretary General.
+38 – (1) The protocols, signed by the presidents of the employer and trade union confederations, regarding the distribution of the number of seats corresponding to each party and the files of the persons nominated by them, as well as the decision of the prime minister for the persons nominated from the civil society, together with their files, will be submitted to the Economic and Social Council at least 30 days before the expiration of the term provided in Article 15 of Law no. 248/2013, at the written request of the Secretary General.
 In the event of non-fulfilment of the protocol, the provisions of the law apply.

 (2) The file registered with the Economic and Social Council will be distributed by the president to the Secretary General, who will submit it to the verification committee of the files.